Religion in Korea: Three Kingdoms of Korea period

 Baekje continued to supply Japan with Buddhist monks for the remainder of its existence.
-In 587 the monk P'ungguk arrived from Baekje to serve as a tutor to Emperor Yōmei's younger brother and later settled down as the first abbot of Japan's Shitennō-ji Temple.
-In 595 the monk Hyeja arrived in Japan from Goguryeo.
+In 587, the monk P'ungguk arrived from Baekje to serve as a tutor to Emperor Yōmei's younger brother and later settled down as the first abbot of Japan's Shitennō-ji Temple.
+In 595, the monk Hyeja arrived in Japan from Goguryeo.
 He became a mentor to Prince Shōtoku and lived in Asuka Temple.
 By the reign of the Japanese Empress Suiko (592–628), there were over one thousand monks and nuns living in Japan, a substantial percentage of whom were Korean.

 Early Buddhism in Silla developed under the influence of Goguryeo.
 Some monks from Goguryeo came to Silla and preached among the people, making a few converts.
-In 551, Hyeryang (惠亮), a Goguryeo monk presided over the "Hundred-Seat Dharma Assembly" and the "Dharma of Eight Prohibitions".
+In 551, Hyeryang (惠亮), a Goguryeo monk, presided over the "Hundred-Seat Dharma Assembly" and the "Dharma of Eight Prohibitions".
 Silla formally adopted Buddhism in 527 AD after Beopheung of Silla executed Ichadon, a Buddhist convert who had tried to persuade the king to adopt Buddhism.
 Before he was executed, Ichadon predicted that milk colored blood would spill from his body after his death.
 This supposed miracle allegedly occurred according to the Samguk sagi and convinced Silla's royal court to adopt Buddhism as its state religion.

 Goryeo period

 In the heyday of the Goryeo Dynasty, Buddhism was the state religion of Korea.
-A significant religious historical event of the Goryeo period is the production of the first woodblock edition of the Tripiṭaka called the Tripitaka Koreana.
-Two editions were made, the first one completed from 1210 to 1231, and the second one from 1214 to 1259.
-The first edition was destroyed in a fire, during an attack by the Mongols in 1232, but the second edition is still in existence at Haeinsa in Gyeongsang Province.
-This edition of the Tripitaka was of high quality, and served as the standard version of the Tripitaka in East Asia for almost 700 years.
+A significant religious historical event of the Goryeo period was the production of the first woodblock edition of the Tripiṭaka, known as the Tripitaka Koreana.
+Two editions were made: the first from 1210 to 1231, and the second from 1214 to 1259.
+The first edition was destroyed in a fire during an attack by the Mongols in 1232, but the second edition still exists at Haeinsa in Gyeongsang Province.
+This edition of the Tripitaka was of high quality and served as the standard version in East Asia for almost 700 years.

-Successive kings of the Goryeo dynasty exercised their supervisory powers or suppressed them not only over Buddhism and Confucianism but also over shamanism (巫俗).
+Successive kings of the Goryeo dynasty exercised their supervisory powers over Buddhism and Confucianism, as well as over shamanism (巫俗).
 After entering the Joseon Dynasty (朝鮮), the government was divided into Domu (都巫) and Jongmu (從巫).
 In addition, in the east and west of the province, Hwarin-seo (活人署) were placed to accommodate the sick and the poor (貧者), and Mugyeok (巫覡) had them healed or took care of the poor.
-This has been the case since the Goguryeo period for the state to have Mugyeok work in state institutions.
+This has been the case since the Goguryeo period, with the state having Mugyeok work in state institutions.